MindPort-GmbH/VR-Builder-Documentation/docfx/articles/core/quick-start.md

 If these properties are not added manually you will usually be prompted to add them automatically when building the process of your VR application.

-### Customizing the Rig
+### The Rig

 When creating a VR Builder scene, the default rig is created directly in the scene and can be edited or replaced like any game object.
-If you plan to use the same rig in multiple scenes, just create a prefab of it and manually replace the default rig.

-The only requirement every VR Builder rig has, independent of the interaction system, is that it must contain a `User Scene Object` component.
-This component identifies the rig as the user, and is usually placed on the root of the rig.
-It should reference the head, hand and base transforms, so that VR Builder can access those positions when needed.
-If left empty, it will attempt to find the head by itself by looking for the camera's transform.

-It is also possible to add other `Process Scene Object`s on the rig in order to use hands, backpacks, toolbelts and so on in behaviors and conditions, depending on the use case.
+Learn more about rig customization in the [XR Rig](xr-rig.md) article.

 ### Process Editor